etan18/Obsidian-Notes/Research/master's research.md

 - Ask a reasoning o1 model to give step by step logic that leads it to answer
 - Each step should be verified by items in the knowledge base --> this determines confidence score

+Paper framing:

+The current "meta" for episodic memory embodied QA (EM-EQA) relies heavily on memory-based models or information retrieval systems (RAG).
+These methods allow the agent to ground answers in concrete evidence from the memory streams.
+In this paper, we aim to investigate how reasoning in LLMs can further improve recall in EM-EQA.
+We incorporate 2/3 different reasoning modules into existing SOTA EM-EQA systems and evaluate how performance changes when reasoning is introduced.